yasarigno/AWS_Start-up_Project_Fruits/README.md

 ---
 ### PROJET-8
-### A Big Data project on AWS to help a very young AgriTech start-up, named "Fruits!".
+### A Big Data project on AWS to help a very young AgriTech start-up, called "Fruits!".
 ---

 Our start-up Fruits takes place in the [_AgriTech de France_](https://www.gouvernement.fr/actualite/la-french-agritech-au-service-de-l-innovation-agricole) and seeks to offer innovative solutions for fruit harvesting.
 The goal is to provide to the general public a mobile application that would allow users to take a picture of a fruit and obtain information about this fruit.
 Our mission is to implement a first version of the fruit image classification engine and to build in a Big Data environment a first data processing chain which will include preprocessing and a dimensionality reduction step.
 For this, we used [Amazon Web Services (AWS)](https://aws.amazon.com) cloud tools to build a first data processing chain.